Kuari Pass Trek: A Winter Heaven for Adventure seekers

 2. Gorson Bugyal Meadows

-In addition, you will cross the lush green meadows of Gorson Bugyal, one of the most scenic alpine stretches in Uttarakhand.
-During winter, these meadows turn into a white wonderland, while in summer, they bloom with vibrant flowers.
+In addition, you’ll walk through the lush meadows of Gorson Bugyal, one of the most beautiful alpine fields in Uttarakhand.
+During winter, these meadows turn pure white with snow.
+In summer, they come alive with bright wildflowers and green pastures.

 3. Forests, Villages, and Mountain Passes